Full Subgame-Perfect Implementation of Optimal Risk Sharing on an Infinite Menu: Multiple prior extension

-\begin{theorem} Assume that players make decisions based on max-min expected utility maximisation.
-Under multiple priors uncertainty where each player $i$ has their credal set $\mathcal{P}_i$, the P$^{n-1}$\&C still implements efficiency. \end{theorem} \begin{proof} $U_i$ and thus $W_i$ are continuous on $(K,d_{w^{\ast}})$.
+\item every allocation in this argmax set is the terminal outcome of some SPNE. \end{enumerate} \end{theorem} \begin{proof} $U_i$ and thus $W_i$ are continuous on $(K,d_{w^{\ast}})$.
 So the follower's best responses are attained.
 The equalizing-price construction,